Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 So, do the pros outweigh the cons?
 As with any investment, it is imperative that you evaluate all of your options.

-Often, a combination of strategies makes the most sense.
+Often, a combination of tools is the most effective approach.

 The value of higher education is still cherished in today’s society, yet paying for it has become more and more difficult.